-Anthem Blue Cross Blue Shield offers affordable health insurance plans in Indiana.
-During Open Enrollment, medical questions are not asked, and a large federal subsidy is available that can potentially pay a portion or all of the premium payments.
+Anthem Blue Cross Blue Shield offers affordable health insurance plans (Senior Medicare and Group) in Indiana.
+During Open Enrollment, medical questions are not asked, and a large federal subsidy (under-65 plans) is available that can potentially pay a portion or all of the premium payments.
 We help you compare Anthem policies (when offered) and easily enroll for guaranteed benefits.
-OE runs from November 1st to December 15th.
+OE runs from November 1st to January 15th for persons under age 65.
+Senior Medicare Enrollment dates are different.
 However, options are still available if you miss the OE deadline.

-Competitive rates, experienced customer service, and coordination of benefits between providers, gives Hoosier residents several attractive BCBS options.
-Office visit, prescription, ER, inpatient and outpatient hospital, maternity, and mental illness benefits are included in all Group plans.
+Competitive 2023 rates, experienced customer service, and coordination of benefits between providers, gives Hoosier residents several attractive BCBS options.
+Office visit, prescription, ER, inpatient and outpatient hospital, maternity, and mental illness benefits are included in all Marketplace and Group plans.
 Pediatric dental and vision are available to children under age 19.
+Self-employed persons may be able to qualify for small group plans.
+Exchange plans are offered in 54 Counties.
+A total of 21 policies are offered.
+The average rate increase for all plans is less than 1%.

 Regardless if you are pregnant, have scheduled a surgery, or need to start or refill an expensive non-generic prescription, it will be covered on your policy.
 Since deductibles and coinsurance may apply, it’s important that we determine the options that minimize the out-of-pocket expense you pay.
 Sometimes, a slightly higher premium can save you thousands of dollars of medical expenses.